smartfog/fogflow/doc/en/source/ngsildbasediotintegration.rst

 	}'

-**step 3** After Provisioning an Actuator on IoT agent the IoT agent record a measurement of Actuator on orion-broker.
-To retrive the recorded measurement of actuater from context broker execute the following command.
+**step 3** IoT Agent records the measurement of Actuator after Provisioning the Actuator on it and forward the measurement to Orion.
+Execute the following command to retrieve the recorded measurement of actuator from Orion

 .. code-block:: console